vshivaswamy/DataScience/GettingAndCleaningData/project/CodeBook.md

-Code Book
+## Code Book

-For the provided UCI HAR Dataset the following vars are set from run_analysis.R.
-See the README for additional details.
+Source data is from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The data set is in UCI HAR Dataset directory.
+The R script for data analysis is run_analysis.R Execution of file run_analysis.R will result a tidy.txt

-Tidy
+## Tidy Data

-A data.table named tidy is set with the following columns.
-All units are maintained from the original data set.
-A file named tidy.txt is written from run_analysis.R.
+A tidy is a data table with following columns.

 Column	Original Name
 Activity